DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 On the surface, our approach resembled what is known as ICT for development (ICT4D), in that we were introducing a technology to a population that was largely going without.
-Although the findings and critique of ICT4D is useful in considering the dynamics and outcomes of our work, we do not locate our approach in this field of research.
+Although the findings and critique of ICT4D are useful in considering the dynamics and outcomes of our work, we do not locate our approach in this field of research.
 Instead, the trial occurred in what we see as a trajectory of media and communications projects initiated in remote communities through